PureStorage-OpenConnect/openstack-docs/source/cinder/configuration/cinder_config_files/section_rhoso180_flasharray_configuration.rst

 .. warning::

-  RHOSO18.0 is based on OpenStack 2023.1 (Antelope) release with a backport of the 2023.2 (Bobcat) NVMe-TCP Cinder driver for Pure Storage.
-Other Pure Storage driver features included after the Antelope release may not be available in RHOSO18.0.
+  RHOSO18.0 is based on OpenStack 2023.1 (Antelope) release with a backport of the 2023.2 (Bobcat) NVMe-TCP Cinder driver for Everpure.
+Other Everpure driver features included after the Antelope release may not be available in RHOSO18.0.

 In Red Hat OpenStack Services on OpenShift 18.0, the FlashArray cinder volume drivers support